alphagov/govuk_web_banners/README.md

   Must be in the YYYY/MM/DD format parsable as a YAML -> Date.
 - `end_date` (the banner stops being active at the *start* of the day specified).
 Must be in the YYYY/MM/DD format parsable as a YAML -> Date.
+- `image` an image name supported by the [interaction banner image option](https://components.publishing.service.gov.uk/component-guide/intervention#with_image)
+  Currently the only allowable value is `hmrc`.

 ### Validations on the recruitment banners config file